1. What is Retinoic acid?

 A small percentage of people may experience an initial increase of hair loss (shedding) at the onset of treatment similar to the use of minoxidil.
 However, the shedding resolves with time.
 (Read minoxidil shedding here)

-7. Why is retinoic acid recommended to at night?
+8. Why is retinoic acid recommended to be used at night?

 Retinoic acid is degraded by strong light, so there is no benefit to using it during the day, when the bright light will render the medication ineffective.

-The activity of Retinoic acid is be affected by direct sunlight as mentioned in the question 7.
-Therefore, if you are in the sun a lot, it is best to use Retinoic acid only at night and in the morning use solely the 5% Minoxidil.
+The activity of retinoic acid is be affected by direct sunlight as mentioned in the question 7.
+Therefore, if you are in the sun a lot, it is best to use retinoic acid only at night and in the morning use solely the 5% minoxidil.
 In addition, Retinoic acid also increases your sensitivity to the sun.
-Therefore if you apply any solution that contains Retinoic acid in the morning avoid direct sun exposure to the scalp or apply a sunscreen or wear a hat.
+Therefore if you apply any solution that contains retinoic acid in the morning, avoid direct sun exposure to the scalp or apply sunscreen or wear a hat.

 10. What else can be added to a retinoic acid minoxidil solution?

 Topical Finasteride 0.1% (DHT blocker), progesterone 0.25% (DHT blocker), Azelaic acid 5% (DHT blocker), caffeine 0.001% (hair growth enhancer), Vitamin E 0.1% (absorption enhancer), hydrocortisone 0.1% (help reduce scalp irritation), Biotin 3% (hair growth factor).
 Do all these ingredients have to be included in a solution?
 Absolutely not.
 You can compare the ingredients of different products here and choose the right one for you.
-One good combination is 7% or 8% minoxidil, topical finasteride and retinoic acid.
+One good combination is 7% or 8% minoxidil, topical finasteride and retinoic acid (See Maxogen-X).
+Some people wish to add spironolactone, which we do not think is a good idea.
+Spironolactone has a peculiar odor.
+Most people won't be able to tolerate it.
+We have a topical spironolactone cream (5%) that has a low odor available (see Maxogen-S).

 Article shows the addition of 0.01% retinoic acid to 5% minoxidil double the effetiveness of minoxidil.